 is a research museum of the Leibniz Association

 The flight feathers of owls (Strigiformes) are characterised by a number of morphological peculiarities that predominantly serve to reduce noise during flight.
 Such noise-reduction is enabled by special structures, especially by serrated fringes at the outer vanes of flight feathers.

-The species-specific characteristics of serrated feather fringes appear to be stronger in nocturnal and crepuscular owl species whereas feathers of diurnal species have only weakly developed noise-reducing structures.
-Since the taxonomic range of species hitherto analysed is comparatively small, we aim at compiling data of a geographically and ecologically broad data set.
+The species-specific characteristics of serrated feather fringes appear to be stronger in nocturnal and crepuscular owl species, whereas feathers of diurnal species have only weakly developed noise-reducing structures.
+Since the taxonomic range of species hitherto analysed is comparatively small, we aim at compiling data from a geographically and ecologically broad data set.